jeremyhansonfinger/content-lint/README.md

 `suggestion`           | A suggested replacement for the unwanted text content defined in `violation`.
 `case_insensitive`     | A Boolean value that determines whether the rule is case sensitive.
 (Optional, defaults to false if not included)
 `pattern_description`  | A string that appears in place of the regex pattern as the violation in the error message.
 (Optional)
+`context`              | A string that is added to the end of the error message.
+When there is a value for `context`, the error message asks the reader to double-check, rather than to replace.

 ## Usage